 Consider the location when choosing a craft for an arts and crafts birthday party.
 If your kitchen table will do, go ahead and throw the party at home.
 If you need to spread out and work on folding tables, maybe the backyard is best, or even the local park.
 Consider the possible need for tarps or tents if it should rain, however, or how well the craft will work outside on a windy day.
-If space and weather is a concern, look for other indoor party venues that can host your event, such as a social hall or even an art studio that will work with you to suit your party needs (they may even be able to work out a party package complete with supplies).
+If space and weather is a concern, look for other indoor party venues that can host your events, such as a social hall or even an art studio that will work with you to suit your party needs (they may even be able to work out a party package complete with supplies).

 In the spirit of the creative theme of a craft party, it only makes sense to decorate in DIY style, right?
 Balloons are always a simple, fun staple of the birthday party decor.
 Instead of ordinary balloons, however, why not dress them up in crafty style?
 You can use paint, markers, glitter, stickers, or even sheets of paper and fabric to turn them into just about anything from abstract orbs to adorable animals.

 Along with the tricked out balloons, use handmade paper birthday banners, food signs, and table settings to give your whole party an arts and crafts feel.